 More Easter Recipes

 This is a very basic sugar cookie recipe requiring just 9 easy ingredients.
 I doubled the original recipe and slightly increased the cookie size.
 In terms of ingredients and preparation, the recipe is very similar to my drop sugar cookies.
-Today’s jellybean sugar cookies are slightly smaller (1 Tbsp dough balls vs 2 Tbsp dough balls), so they’ll spread less.
+Today’s jelly bean sugar cookies are slightly smaller (1 Tbsp dough balls vs 2 Tbsp dough balls), so they’ll spread less.
 Since they’ll spread less, we can get away with a shorter chill time.
-Remember that cookie dough chilling and cookies spreading are directly related.
+Remember that cookie dough chilling is a key factor in how to prevent cookies from spreading.

 These easy sugar cookies get all of their flavor from butter, vanilla extract, and almond extract.
 Make sure you’re using room temperature butter.